shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 1. rindolf wrote a page titled [“Choice of Document Formats”](https://www.shlomifish.org/philosophy/computers/web/choice-of-docs-formats/).
 2. Wikipedia has a page about [Lightweight markup languages](https://en.wikipedia.org/wiki/Lightweight_markup_language) with a comparison.
-3. [Doxygen](http://www.doxygen.org/) is an open source documentation tool that supports many languages.
+3. [Doxygen](http://www.doxygen.org/) is an open source documentation tool that supports many programming languages.
 4. [DocBook](https://en.wikipedia.org/wiki/DocBook) and [TEI](http://www.tei-c.org/) are open XML-based standards for encoding semantic documents and translating them, but with complex tooling.
     1. [AsciiDoctor](https://asciidoctor.org/) can be converted to DocBook.
 5. Many languages have a common standard for documentation such as [perl Pod](https://en.wikipedia.org/wiki/Plain_Old_Documentation) or [python's RST](https://en.wikipedia.org/wiki/ReStructuredText).